robweber/ha-betabrite-sign/README.md

 __MQTT__

 The MQTT variable type subscribes to an MQTT topic and will update the variable text any time the topic is updated.
 Additionally Jinja templates can be used to evaluate the passed in data; but are limited to the data available in the MQTT payload.
 This is accessed via the `{{ value }}` variable in the template.
-Topics are limited to the same MQTT host specified in the main program arguments (see above).
+Parsing the payload as a JSON object data can be accessed with ```{{value['key']}}``` Topics are limited to the same MQTT host specified in the main program arguments (see above).

 ```
 variables: